 The Bill itself does not define what a “nursery ground” is, but the explanatory notes, which are not considered by Parliament and are not part of the legislation, do contain a definition of what a “nursery ground” is.
 Why is this?
 Would it not be better to put the definition in the Bill, or does it exist in other legislation?

-I thank my right hon.
-Friend for his question.
-He is right.
+My right hon.
+Friend is right.
 My understanding is that other legislation has outlined the difference between the two, and I will come on to the Court decision that distinguished the treatment of the two.